Bachan-kubi/typescript-basics/note.md

 - They are particularly useful in functions where parameters can accept multiple types of values.
 For instance, a function parameter of type number | string can accept either a number or a string.
 #### Handling Different Scenarios:
 - Union types enable you to handle different scenarios gracefully.
 For instance, when dealing with API responses that can be of different types, you can use union types to represent all possible response types.
-2. Intersection Types:
+### 2. Intersection Types:
 #### Combining Types:
 - Intersection types allow you to combine multiple types into a single type.
 For example, TypeA & TypeB represents a type that has all the properties of both TypeA and TypeB.
 #### Creating Richer Types:
-- They help in creating richer types by combining the features of different types.
-This is particularly useful in scenarios where you want an object to have properties from multiple sources.
+- They help in creating richer types by combining the features of different types. its useful in where you want an object to have properties from multiple sources.
 #### Enhancing Code Reusability:
-- Intersection types promote code reusability by allowing you to compose types from existing ones.
+- Intersection types help code reusability by allowing you to use types from existing ones.
 You can create new types that inherit behavior from multiple other types.